Pyhä-Häkki

 Wildlife Ecosystems

 The old-growth forest supports specialist species dependent on deadwood, veteran trees, and undisturbed forest structure.
-Three-toed woodpecker, black woodpecker, and lesser spotted woodpecker forage in the standing and fallen dead spruce trunks.
+Three-toed woodpecker, black woodpecker, and lesser spotted woodpecker forage in the standing and fallen dead trunks.
 Siberian jay, a characteristic old-growth forest species, is resident year-round.
 Capercaillie, hazel grouse, and several owl species including the Ural owl nest in the park.
 The forest floor harbours populations of flying squirrel, which depends on continuous old-growth forest for movement between feeding trees.
 Brown bear and wolverine occur in the wider forested landscape around the park and occasionally pass through.

 Flora Ecosystems